Projected random forests and conformal prediction of circular data: Experiments with synthetic and real data

 \section{Experiments with synthetic and real data}

-In this section, we compare the split conformal prediction sets produced by the projected normal linear model and the circular forest (described in Sections \ref{ssec:pnlm} and \ref{ssec:cf}, respectively) to the out-of-bag conformal prediction sets generated by the projected random forests model.
-The synthetic data generating process in Section \ref{ssec:synth} and the description of the circular forest in Section \ref{ssec:cf} rely on the von Mises distribution.
-A circular variable $Y\in[0,2\pi)$ following a von Mises distribution with circular mean $\theta$ and concentration parameter $\kappa>0$ has probability density function given by
+In this section, we compare the split conformal prediction sets produced by the projected normal linear model and the circular forest (described in Sections \ref{ssec:pnlm} and \ref{ssec:cf}, respectively) to the out-of-bag conformal prediction sets generated by the projected random forests model described in Algorithm \ref{algo:prf}.